goharbor/harbor/docs/user_guide.md

 ### How Tag Retention Rules Interact with Project Quotas

-The system administrator can set a maximum on the number of tags that a project can contain and the amount of storage that it can consume.
+The Harbor system administrator can set a maximum on the number of tags that a project can contain and the amount of storage that it can consume.
 For information about project quotas, see [Set Project Quotas](#set-project-quotas).

 If you set a quota on a project, this quota cannot be exceeded.
 The quota is applied to a project even if you set a retention rule that would exceed it.
 In other words, you cannot use retention rules to bypass quotas.